Efficient Classical Computation of Single-Qubit Marginal Measurement Probabilities to Simulate Certain Classes of Quantum Algorithms: Conclusions

-\emph{Acknowledgments.}---We thank Dr. Agung Budiyono (BRIN Research Center for Quantum Physics) for the fruitful discussion that led us to look for potential use cases of SQPs.
+This work is partly supported by JSPS KAKENHI Grant Number JP24K02945.
+We thank Dr. Agung Budiyono (BRIN Research Center for Quantum Physics) for the fruitful discussion that led us to look for potential use cases of SQPs.
 We acknowledge the Quasi Lab and Mahameru BRIN for their mini-cluster and HPC facilities.
 SYP acknowledges Beasiswa Unggulan while MANA acknowledges Beasiswa Prestasi Talenta, both from the Ministry of Education, Culture, Research and Technology, Republic of Indonesia.
 HML is supported by the research assistantship from the National Talent Management System at BRIN.
 Codes to reproduce all the results presented in this paper are available at \url{https://github.com/BRIN-Q/QCDFT-ML}.